wayneeseguin/graft/docs/concepts/environment-variables.md

-# Environment Variables in Spruce
+# Environment Variables in graft

-Spruce provides two powerful ways to work with environment variables: using them as literal values and expanding them within reference paths.
+graft provides two powerful ways to work with environment variables: using them as literal values and expanding them within reference paths.

 ## Using Environment Variables as Values